 August is here already and summer is almost over!
 Here are some helpful August tips on how to enjoy the last days of summer, prepare for back to school, maintenance checks in your home, fall organizing, cleaning tips, self tips and more!

-It is a great time to stretch out these last days of summer and fitting in a couple more home projects, cherishing simple indulgences, and preparing your house for fall.
+It is a great time to stretch out these last days of summer and fit in a couple more home projects, cherish simple indulgences, and prepare your house for fall.
 Here are some August tips!